nasa/giant/documentation/sphinx/point_spread_functions/psf_meta/giant.point_spread_functions.psf_meta.SizedPSF.rst

 .. currentmodule:: giant.point_spread_functions.psf_meta

-In addition to the methods and attributes from :class:`.PointSpreadFunction`, :class:`SizedPSF` implements the following
+In addition to the methods and attributes from :class:`~.psf_meta.PointSpreadFunction`, :class:`SizedPSF` implements the following

 .. autoclass:: SizedPSF
     :show-inheritance: